 Parallel Networks v.
 Abercrombie & Fitch et al. (E.D.
 Tex.
 2014)

 Represented Sony Electronics in patent infringement suit involving a method and apparatus for client-server communication.
 Won summary judgment of noninfringement following early claim construction.

 Lead counsel for Perrigo in trademark and trade dress litigation re NITROLINGUAL (nitroglycerin).
 Successful defense of preliminary injunction motion.

 Bayer v.
 Sergeant's Pet Care (S.D.N.Y.
 2013)

 Lead counsel to Sergeant's in false advertising and unfair competition suit brought by Bayer Healthcare involving flea and tick control products.
-Following expedited discovery and a three day evidentiary hearing, Court ruled for Sergeant's on 7 of the 8 advertising claims targeted by Bayer.
+Settlement following expedited discovery and a three day evidentiary hearing on plaintiff's preliminary injunction motion, in which Court ruled for Sergeant's on 7 of the 8 advertising claims targeted by Bayer.

 Trial counsel for Imaginal in patent litigation involving manufacture of box springs.
 Multimillion dollar verdict at jury trial affirmed on appeal.

 Represented Lenovo in patent infringement suit involving MPEG-2 digital video compression and transmission standards.

 Cartier International AG v.
 Philippe's Watches (C.D.
 Cal.
 2011) Represented Cartier and Panarei in action against gray market retailer.